Unicon/shib-cas-authn3/README.md

 ```

 #### Update the IdP's `general-authn.xml` file.
-Register the module with the IdP:
+Register the module with the IdP by adding the `authn/Shibcas` bean in `IDP_HOME/conf/authn/general-authn.xml`:

 ```xml
 ...